Enter price + shipping

 Everything you need to know about how the Etsy Fee Calculator works.

-For a US seller, Etsy charges: a 6.5% transaction fee on the total order, a $0.20 listing fee per unit sold (auto-renewing), and 3% + $0.25 payment processing.
-On a $30 item with $5 shipping you net about $31 after fees (88% take-home).
-Optional add-ons: Offsite Ads (12% mandatory above $10K/yr, or 15% opt-in below) and Etsy Plus ($10/mo).
+For a US seller: 6.5% transaction fee on the total order, $0.20 listing fee per unit sold (auto-renewing), and 3% + $0.25 payment processing.
+On a $30 item + $5 shipping you net ~$31 (88% take-home).
+Optional: Offsite Ads (12% mandatory above $10K/yr, 15% opt-in below) and Etsy Plus ($10/mo).

 No. Star Seller is purely a customer-service badge that recognizes sellers who meet messaging-speed, on-time-shipping, and review-rating criteria.
 It does NOT reduce any fees.
 Pursue the badge if it helps conversion (some buyers filter for it), but don't expect a discount.